-The Netherlands are renowned for its pale lagers, particularly Grolsch and Heineken, which are to be found all over the world.
-Grolsch is the main imported lager into the UK, with Heineken being the world's fourth biggest beer brewer, after InBev, Anheuser-Busch and SABMiller.
+The Netherlands are renowned for its pale lagers, particularly Grolsch and Heineken.
+Grolsch is the main imported lager into the UK, with Heineken being the world’s fourth biggest beer brewer, after InBev, Anheuser-Busch and SABMiller.

 Pale lagers make up 95% of Dutch beer production and consumption.
-The majority of Dutch brewers also make brew specials, the premier one being Bok which is brewed in the autumn and spring.
+The majority of Dutch brewers also make brew specials, the main one being Bok which is brewed in the autumn and spring.

 50% of Dutch beer is exported all over the world, over 1,500m litres p.a.

-The actual drinking of alcohol has no set age limit, with the Netherlands Pilsner being the most popular beer.
-Further popular beers here are namely imported from Belgium.
-In addition, certain Dutch brewers copy Belgian beer styles like abbey beer and white beer.
+The Netherlands Pilsner is the most popular beer.
+Some Dutch brewers copy Belgian beer styles like abbey beer and white beer.
 Grolsch have now started to brew Weizen beer.

 The Dutch are more likely to rank good beer higher than most wines, whereas, that would not necessarily be the case in the UK or France.